Hemorrhoid Artery Embolization (HAE)

 How is the procedure performed?

-Under local anesthesia, a thin catheter is inserted through an artery in your wrist or groin.
-Using imaging, it’s guided to the hemorrhoidal arteries.
-Microscopic particles are then injected to block the blood flow to the hemorrhoids, causing them to shrink.
+Under local anesthesia and a mild sedative, a thin catheter is inserted through an artery in your groin.
+Using imaging, it’s guided to the arteries supplying the hemorrhoid(s).
+We then inject a small spring like coil to block blood supply to the hemorrhoid.

 Does the procedure hurt?